top of page

 Registration for New Vehicles and First-Time Registrations

-If you’ve just gotten a new or used vehicle or trailer in Alberta, you must register it before you can drive it.
+If you’ve just gotten a new or used vehicle or trailer in Alberta, you must register it before you can drive it on Government roads.
 Registry @ South Trail Crossing Ltd. will help you navigate the process.
 You’ll need:

-• Bill of sale, lease agreement or gift letter/will (faxes and photocopies aren’t allowed) showing proof of ownership
+• Bill of sale, lease agreement, Registration from previous Province, US Title or gift letter/will (faxes and photocopies are allowed) showing proof of ownership

 • Proof of valid Alberta liability insurance (pink card) in the names on the vehicle registration